Anne of Green Gables (1956 film): Background

-The story of the young red-headed girl with swift braids and a big imagination has long warmed the hearts of theatregoers.
+The story of the young red-headed girl with swift braids and an active imagination has long warmed the hearts of theatregoers.
 The 1956 adaptation was the first and original airing of Anne of Green Gables for national screening on CBC Television.
-While the novel was written by Lucy Montgomery, writers Don Harron, Norman and Elaine Campbell, and Mavor Moore extended the musical interpretation of the story in this film.
-Harron was asked to create the story alongside Lucy Montgomery for the short 90-minute program.
+While the novel was written by L. M. Montgomery, writers Don Harron, Norman and Elaine Campbell, and Mavor Moore extended the musical interpretation of the story in this film.
+Harron was asked to create the story alongside Montgomery for the short 90-minute program.

 Production

 The 90-minute film was produced and distributed by the CBC Folio (1955-1960), airing original drama series and adaptations, including Shakespeare's Macbeth and The Black Bonspiel of Wullie MacCrimmon.
 It was an early version of Campbell and Harron's Anne of Green Gables the Musical which would premiere in 1965 at Charlottetown's Confederation Centre of the Arts.
 William Cole's interpretation as Gilbert Blythe was intended to be portrayed as Elvis Presley when he sings, "Wonderin'/ All at once I'm wonderin".
 Campbell's music was viewed as an inspiration to the other films later on.
 Although it is intended to be set in Prince Edward Island, it was filmed in Toronto, Ontario.
 Running time is approximately an hour and a half and the kinescope presented is in black and white.
 It was released in Canada on March 4, 1956.